softprops/lando/CONTRIBUTING.md

 # Contributing to lando

-There are lots of ways to contribute and not all of them involve knowing how to write rustlang ( but [learning rust](https://doc.rust-lang.org/book/) is fun and I highly encourage you to learn the basics! )
+There are lots of ways to contribute to lando and not all of them involve knowing how to write rustlang ( but [learning rust](https://doc.rust-lang.org/book/) is fun and I highly encourage you to learn the basics! )